iterative/dvc.org/content/docs/command-reference/root.md

 ## Description

-Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory.
-Useful for referencing a file in another directory when working in a subdirectory of the project.
+Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory. `dvc root` is useful for referencing a file in another directory when working in a subdirectory of the project.

 Use `dvc root` to build reusable paths to dependencies, scripts, or <abbr>data artifacts</abbr>.